 - A placenta that is blocking the cervix (placenta previa).
 For more information, see the topic Placenta Previa.

 - Open sores from active genital herpes near the due date, which can be passed to the fetus during vaginal delivery.

-- Infection with human immunodeficiency virus (HIV), which can be passed to the fetus during vaginal delivery.footnote 2
+- Some cases of human immunodeficiency virus (HIV), which can be passed to the fetus during vaginal delivery.footnote 2

 - Multiple pregnancy.
 The direction and size of the incision depends on the position of the babies.
 A caesarean section (C-section) may be needed, depending on the position and number of babies, whether they share an amniotic sac, or if you or the babies have any health problems.

 Many caesarean deliveries are planned ahead of time for women who have had a caesarean in the past.
-Medical reasons for a planned repeat caesarean may include:
+Reasons for a planned repeat caesarean may include:

-- Factors that increase the risk of uterine rupture during labour, such as having a vertical scar, triplets or more, or a very large fetus thought to weigh 4 kg (9 lb) to4.5 kg (10 lb) or more.
+- Factors that increase the risk of uterine rupture during labour, such as having a vertical scar, triplets or more, or a baby thought to be very large.
 For more information, see the topic Vaginal Birth After Caesarean (VBAC).